aadityaanaik/SQL-Web-Interface/README.md

    - Uploaded files are handled by `upload_handler.php`.

 5. **Download Data**:
-   - Users can download files using the `download.php` functionality (server-side logic required).
+   - Users can download files using the `download.php` functionality.

 ## Files